Lupe Fiasco: Hobbies

 Lupe Fiasco is an avid gamer and likes to play the Street Fighter series of fighting games.
-He surprisingly won an exhibition match of Street Fighter V against professional player Daigo Umehara in 2016, defeating him 3–2 using Ken.
+Fiasco scored an upset in an exhibition match of Street Fighter V against professional player Daigo Umehara in 2016, defeating him 3–2 while using Ken.

-During a 2008 interview with methodshop, Lupe Fiasco revealed that he has "a black belt in karate, two black belts in the styles of samurai sword fighting, kendo and aido" as well as "the equivalent of a black belt in Chinese wushu."
-Fiasco is such a fan of martial arts, he named one of his companies "Righteous Kung-Fu," a brand that does fashion design, sneakers, toys, video games, comic books and more.
+During a 2008 interview with methodshop, Fiasco revealed that he has "a black belt in karate, two black belts in the styles of samurai sword fighting, kendo and aido" as well as "the equivalent of a black belt in Chinese wushu."
 He also once revealed on Facebook that his family is "three generations deep in the martial arts" and they have 5 Karate schools in Chicago.